 - Electrocardiogram (EKG or ECG): This test records the electrical activity of your heart to find out if there's a problem with its rhythm.
 A technician will put electrodes (small patches with wires) on your chest that pick up and record electrical signals from your heart.
 You also might take medication -- usually given through an IV -- that will help identify a certain pattern caused by Brugada syndrome.

 - Electrophysiology studies (EPS): If an EKG shows you have Brugada syndrome, this test can help your doctor see where the arrhythmia is coming from and understand how to treat it.
 You'll be given some medication to make you sleepy.
-Then she'll put a flexible tube (called a catheter) through a vein in your groin and up to your heart.
+Then they'll put a flexible tube (called a catheter) through a vein in your groin and up to your heart.
 Electric signals are sent through the catheter, and they record what's happening in the different areas.

 - Genetic testing: A sample of your blood is tested to see if you have the gene that may cause it.